 5 Best Essential Oils For Hangovers

 Here’s an excellent and well-rounded oil that is packed with brain tonic qualities.
 As you’re well aware, hangovers can really impair mental clarity as well as other cognitive abilities.
-Rosemary EO comes to the rescue by clearing and refreshing the mind, improving concentration levels and boosting mental clarity.
+Rosemary essential oil comes to the rescue by clearing and refreshing the mind, g concentration levels and boosting mental clarity.
 The oil also reduces memory loss from excessive alcohol intake, clears mental fatigue and drastically reduces the severity of headaches and migraines associated with hangovers.

 Who doesn’t love good old, pleasant smelling peppermint and all the wonderful benefits that come with the oil?
-When it comes to battling a killer hangover, Peppermint EO is one of the best allies for the job.
+When it comes to battling a killer hangover, Peppermint essential oil is one of the best allies for the job.
 The sweet scent of menthol works wonders at treating intense nausea as well as calming an irritated bowel.
-In addition to helping reduce pain and ease muscle aches, peppermint EO also alleviates headaches, migraines, and other symptoms of hangovers.
+In addition to helping reduce pain and ease muscle aches, peppermint oil also alleviates headaches, migraines, and other symptoms of hangovers.

 4 Top Essential Oil Recipes And Blends For Hangover